-- Aura from .hack, as well as her "mother figure" Morgana Mode Gone.
+- Aura from Dot Hack, as well as her "mother figure" Morgana Mode Gone.
 Though she split herself into "The Accursed Wave" and never appears in person in the games proper.
 Net Slum also has a number of more benevolent AI.

 - Fi from The Legend of Zelda: Skyward Sword is a half-ghost, half-sword who acts like a robot.
 The similarities are impeccable.

-- The Porygon evolutionary line from Franchise/Pokemon are this in Pokemon form, they are capable of adopting physical forms, with each evolution desgined to do more and more complex tasks, suprisingly, Porygon-Z (A glitchy pokemon created by illegaly modifying a Porygon 2) is the only one capable of displaying emotions.
+- The Porygon evolutionary line from Pokémon are this in Pokémon form, they are capable of adopting physical forms, with each evolution designed to do more and more complex tasks, suprisingly, Porygon-Z (A glitchy pokemon created by illegaly modifying a Porygon 2) is the only one capable of displaying emotions.

 - Lykurgus from The Codex is specially designed for translation and decoding.